Over the past 20 years the diagnosis of knee disorders have been improved enormously through better imaging techniques.

 A new MRI Scanner at Nuffield Health, The Grosvenor Hospital Chester

-We have a new GE 1,5T MRI scanner at the Grosvenor Nuffield Hospital in Chester.
-The unit is available for MR imaging on Mondays, Tuesdays and Thursdays.
+We have a new fixed MRI scanner at the Grosvenor Nuffield Hospital in Chester.
+The unit is available for MR imaging throughout the week.
 We have maintained the same quality of knee MR imaging, and sub-specialist expertise with an emphasis on articular cartilage and subchondral imaging.
-We store all MR images on a dedicated secure server and continue to provide our patients with an MRI CD with a complete set of DICOM images.
-Please note that we no longer print MRI films.
+We store all MR images on a dedicated secure server and continue to provide our patients with a CD with a complete set of DICOM images, if requested.

 If required, we can offer MR imaging and a knee consultation on the same day, but we need a couple of weeks notice to synchronise both appointments.
 Please note that consultant radiologist's MRI report may not be available on the same day.

-Our web-based Kodak MRI teleradiology system, now 4 years old, has been replaced with a PACS system in 2008.
-A fixed MRI unit is expected on site, at the Grosvenor Hospital Chester, in the not too distant future.
+Our web-based Kodak MRI teleradiology system, has been replaced with a PACS system in 2008.

 To download a brochure on MR imaging click on: About Your Scan